GodsScion/Auto_job_applier_linkedIn/README.md

 As you continue your job search, I hope this tool has provided you with valuable assistance and streamlined your efforts.

-Sharing is caring!
-If you found this tool helpful, consider sharing it with your peers and network.
-By doing so, you can empower others in their job hunt, just as you've been empowered.

 To continue improving and maintaining this tool, I rely on the support of users like you.
-If you believe in its mission and want to contribute, you can support me on <PATREON_LINK>.
+If you believe in its mission and want to contribute, you can support me by sharing https://www.linkedin.com/posts/saivigneshgolla_jobsearch-jobapplication-careerdevelopment-activity-7166416367628341249-WE_8 with your peers and network.
+By doing so, you can empower others in their job hunt, just as you've been empowered..
 Every contribution, big or small, makes a significant impact!

 As an independent developer, I pour my heart and soul into creating tools like this, driven by the genuine desire to make a positive impact.
 Your support, whether through donations or simply spreading the word, means the world to me and helps keep this project alive and thriving.